 Joyce is Dutch, but she spent a formative year in Taiwan, and she is fluent in Mandarin.
-A journalist, she is about to publish her debut novel Lord of Formosa.
+She now works as a journalist.

 Lord of Formosa takes us back to 1624.
 In southwestern Taiwan the Dutch establish a trading settlement; in Nagasaki a boy is born who will become immortalised as Ming dynasty loyalist Koxinga.
 Lord of Formosa tells the intertwined stories of Koxinga and the Dutch colony from their beginnings to their fateful climax in 1662.
 The year before, as Ming China collapsed in the face of the Manchu conquest, Koxinga retreated across the Taiwan Strait intent on expelling the Dutch.
 Thus began a nine-month battle for Fort Zeelandia, the single most compelling episode in the history of Taiwan.
 The first major military clash between China and Europe, it is a tale of determination, courage, and betrayal – a battle of wills between the stubborn Governor Coyett and the brilliant but volatile Koxinga.